 #3 Airlines could catch you out either intentionally or unintentionally

 While US-based airlines do allow for bookings to be made in names other than the account holder, it is strictly against the terms and conditions to receive any form of payment or barter.

-With the increasing popularity of frequent flyer programs mining their data for more personalised marketing offers, and employing big data on booking behaviour.
-The airline could unintentionally discover a breach of their terms and conditions.
+With the increasing popularity of frequent flyer programs mining their data for more personalised marketing offers, and tracking booking behaviour - the airline could, whilst doing this, unintentionally discover a breach of their terms and conditions.

 Such tickets eat into the airline’s revenue and may be automatically cancelled without recourse.

 At the end of the day, the key is to understand that the airline is running a business.
-While it operates a frequent flyer program to provide award seats to its members and ensures their obligations to their members are met, they draw the line at members selling their frequent flyer points at their expense.
+Whilst it operates a frequent flyer program to provide award seats to its members and ensures their obligations to their members are met, they draw the line when members selling their frequent flyer points at their expense.

 Please google for your own research.

 - The taxes are the only thing shown on the itinerary

 - The tickets do not accrue mileage or points

 At iFLYflat, our model is helping you use your own legal points to fly.
 If you experience any disruptions or issues with the flight, you are the legal owner and can negotiate the best outcome with the airline/s and get home.